zoosjuice/zoosjuice.github.io/resources.md

 It brings me joy to be able to share, and have all of these resources in one place.

-{% for category in site.data.bookmarks %}
+{% for category in site.data.resources %}
 {% assign items = category[1] | sort_natural: "name" %}
 ### {{ category[0] | capitalize }}:
 {% for item in items %}